tim-br/nauths-site/posts/2024-05-18-simple_ts_framework.markdown

 ### Defining a few classes that implement Renderable

-Back in `app.js` we can now implement renderable in a few classes that we can define:
+Back in `app.js` we can now implement renderable in a few classes that we can define.

 First, we need to import `Renderer` and `printRendered` at the top of `app.ts` in order to use them in the file.

 ``` typescript
 import { Renderable, printRendered } from './lib'
 ```

+Now we can define a few classes that implement this the `Renderable` interface.

 ``` typescript
 class Person implements Renderable {